Q: What are signs that a homeowner should look for when it comes to replacing a roof?

 A: Typically in the south, a 20-25 year three tab shingle, will begin to wear our in 12-17 years.
 This is especially true for low pitch roofs and roofs that are exposed to direct and constant sunlight.
-An inspection performed by a professional can help estimate the remaining life of a rood.
-As shingles wear, they will fad in color (dark to light, light to dark) due to granule loss.
-They will begin to curl, the overhanging projection will begin to break ultimately becoming brittle.
+An inspection performed by a professional can help estimate the remaining life of a roof.
+As shingles wear, they will fade in color (dark to light, light to dark) due to granule loss.
+They will begin to curl, the overhanging projection will begin to break, ultimately becoming brittle.
 Architectural shingles will last longer, typically 26-30 years, and are more aesthetically pleasing than the typical three tab shingle.
 Architectural shingles last longer because the weatherproofing asphalt used is much heavier and it is a laminated shingle.

 Q: Why is ventilation important?

 A: Ventilation serves an important purpose in both winter and summer.
-During the winter, warm moist air is released into your attic space when you take shower, wash dishes, wash clothes, and while cooking.
+During the winter, warm moist air is released into your attic space when you take showers, wash dishes, wash clothes, and while cooking.
 This moisture, once it gets in your attic, can form condensation on your roof deck.
 Proper ventilation prevents this from happening.
 During the summer, the heat buildup can also affect the deterioration of sheeting, especially in this region with high summer temperatures and humidity levels.
-It is recommended that you have adequate ventilation that can come from, hidden ridge vents, passive rood cents, power vents, turbine vents, additional soffit vents, and gable vents with louvered gables.
+It is recommended that you have adequate ventilation that can come from hidden ridge vents, passive rood cents, power vents, turbine vents, additional soffit vents, and gable vents with louvered gables.

 Q: What should a homeowner do in the event of storm damage to the roof?

 A: First, call your insurance company immediately.
 They will typically advise you to immediately take care of making your roof water tight.
-We can provide whatever service necessary to make the roof watertight, to include laying tarp, installing plywood or sheeting as needed on a temporary repair basis.
+We can provide whatever service necessary to make the roof watertight, including laying tarp, and installing plywood or sheeting as needed on a temporary repair basis.
 Note this is only temporary and should serve to repel water until permanent repairs can be started.
 Do not attempt to remove debris (tree limbs etc.) from the roof.
 Leave this to professionals.
 You risk causing further damage to the roof or worse, injuring yourself.